StereoKit/StereoKit/docs/Pages/Reference/UI/HandleEnd.md

 ---
 layout: default
 title: UI.HandleEnd
 description: Finishes a handle!
 Must be called after UI.HandleBegin() and all elements have been drawn.
+Pops the pose transform pushed by UI.HandleBegin() from the hierarchy stack.
 ---
 # [UI]({{site.url}}/Pages/Reference/UI.html).HandleEnd